mehjbeen22/Travel-Landing-Page/README.md

 - **JavaScript**: JavaScript is utilized to add dynamic behavior and interactivity to the page, including event handling and DOM manipulation.

-## Usage

-To view the Travel Landing Page, simply open the `index.html` file in a web browser.
-Alternatively, you can visit [Demo Link] to see the live version of the page.

-## Future Improvements

-While the current version of the Travel Landing Page serves its purpose effectively, there are several areas where future enhancements could be made:

-- Integration of backend technologies for dynamic content management.
-- Implementation of advanced animations and transitions for a more immersive user experience.
-- Incorporation of user authentication and personalized recommendations for registered users.

-## Contributing

-Contributions to the project are welcome!
-Whether it's bug fixes, feature enhancements, or general improvements, feel free to submit a pull request.